zachhhhh/Stirling-PDF/README.md

 ## SaaS Mode (Preview)

 Running Stirling-PDF as a hosted service now has an experimental multi-tenant foundation.
 Enable it by setting `saas.enabled=true` and configuring tenant resolution headers or subdomains.
 Once enabled, provision tenants through the admin API (`/api/v1/admin/tenants`).
+Operational telemetry (usage metrics & audit events) is now tagged per tenant to keep dashboards isolated.
 See [`docs/saas-roadmap.md`](docs/saas-roadmap.md) for the roadmap and activation checklist.

 ## PDF Features